Amortized Analysis via Coalgebra: Conclusion

 \subsection{Related Work}

 This development principally expands upon the early work of Grodin~and~Harper~\cite{grodin-harper>2023}, which first proposed to use coalgebraic techniques to reason about amortized analysis.
 Amortized analysis was first characterized by Tarjan~\cite{tarjan>1985}, providing a technique for describing the cost of data structure operations that takes into account the evolving state of the data structure and considers cost in aggregate, in contrast with algorithmic worst-case upper bounds on a per-operation basis.
 Representing abstract data types as coalgebras and simulations as coalgebra morphisms has been well studied; see, \eg, Jacobs~\cite{jacobs>1996-objects-coalgebraically,jacobs>2017} for an overview.
 Formalization of cost analysis using a writer monad has been studied extensively; see Niu~\etal~\cite{niu-sterling-grodin-harper>2022} for a comprehensive review of the literature.
 Mechanizations of amortized cost analysis has also been pursued, but in the traditional algebraic form~\cite{plotkin-power>2008,nipkow-brinkop>2019,niu-sterling-grodin-harper>2022}.
+Type theories for automatic cost inference, such as AARA~\cite{hofmann-jost>2003,hoffmann-jost>2022}, are based on the potential functions of the physicist's method of amortized analysis.